daafanasev/camunda-docs-manual/content/update/minor/72-to-73/jboss.md

    Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-jboss.war`.
 3. Deploy the web application archive to your JBoss/Wildfly instance.

-{{< note title="LDAP Entity Caching" class="info" >}}
+### LDAP Entity Caching
 It is possible to enable entity caching for Hypertext Application Language (HAL) requests that the camunda web applications make.
 This can be especially useful when you use camunda in combination with LDAP.
 To activate caching, the camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
-See the [REST Api Documentation]({{< ref "/reference/rest/overview/hal.md" >}}) for details.
+See the [REST Api Documentation](../../reference/rest/overview/hal.md) for details.
-{{< /note >}}

 # 4. Configure Process Engines

 ## Task Query Expressions

 As of 7.3.3, the default handling of expressions submitted as parameters of task queries has changed.
 Passing EL expressions in a task query enables execution of arbitrary code when the query is evaluated.
 The process engine no longer evaluates these expressions by default and throws an exception instead.
 This behavior can be toggled in the process engine configuration using the properties `enableExpressionsInAdhocQueries` (default `false`) and `enableExpressionsInStoredQueries` (default `true`).
 To restore the engine's previous behavior, set both flags to `true`.
-See the user guide on [security considerations for custom code]({{< ref "/user-guide/process-engine/securing-custom-code.md" >}}) for details.
+See the user guide on [security considerations for custom code](../../user-guide/process-engine/securing-custom-code.md) for details.
 This is already the default for Camunda Platform versions after and including 7.2.8.

-[migration-guide]: {{< ref "/update/minor/72-to-73/_index.md" >}}
+[migration-guide]: ../../update/minor/72-to-73/_index.md" >}}
 [jboss-distro]: https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/jboss/camunda-bpm-jboss/
 [wildfly-distro]: https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-bpm-wildfly/
 [engine-rest]: https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/camunda-engine-rest/